Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is important.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires expertise.
-It’s usually not a job you’ll want to try on your own, because your air conditioner might need to be temporarily disconnected.
+Leveling an air conditioner pad requires experience.
+It’s typically not a job you’ll want to try on your own, since your air conditioner may need to be temporarily disconnected.
 This requires the assistance of a certified HVAC technician.

-If you’re worried your air conditioner is sinking and causing problems, give Home Comfort Heating & Air a call at 763-276-0617.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you think your air conditioner is sinking and causing problems, give Home Comfort Heating & Air a call at 763-276-0617.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.